-- A BMI of under 18.5 is classified as underweight
+- a BMI of under 18.5 is classified as underweight

-- A BMI of over 25 is defined as overweight
+- a BMI of over 25 is defined as overweight

-- A BMI of over 30 is defined as obese
+- a BMI of over 30 is defined as obese

-What kind of complications during pregnancy are related to a larger body weight?
+What kind of complications during pregnancy are related to a larger bodyweight?

-Some of these can be really serious and include things like gestational diabetes, pre-eclampsia (high blood pressure), miscarriage and the need for a Caesarean delivery.
+Some of these can be serious and include things like gestational diabetes, pre-eclampsia (high blood pressure), miscarriage and the need for a caesarean delivery.
 Health problems for your baby in the short-term and/or in later life may also be more likely.
 However, larger pregnant women may be able to reduce their risk of these complications by managing their weight gain during pregnancy through eating healthily, keeping active and remembering not to fall in the trap of eating for two!
 Remember, though, that weight loss during pregnancy is not advisable as this may harm the health of your baby.

 What should I do if I’m overweight and pregnant?
 Is it safe to lose weight during pregnancy?

-If you are a larger pregnant woman, you may have to be careful you don’t gain too much extra weight during pregnancy.
+If you are a larger pregnant woman, you may have to be careful you do not gain too much extra weight during pregnancy.
 This is particularly the case if you had a BMI of 30 or over before you became pregnant.
 By eating healthily and keeping active you may be able to have a more enjoyable pregnancy, reduce the risk of complications during pregnancy and childbirth, and have a healthier baby.
 You may also have less weight to lose after the baby is born.
 However, pregnancy is not a time for dieting and losing weight.
-Normal weight gain in pregnancy is a result of your body changing to support the growing baby and dieting won’t stop this happening.
+Normal weight gain in pregnancy is a result of your body changing to support the growing baby and dieting will not stop this happening.
 In addition, restricting your intake may mean you are not getting all the nutrients you and your baby need, and ‘crash’ diets or severely restricted diets may harm the development of your baby.
 Despite the risks associated with obesity in pregnancy, there is no conclusive evidence to date that losing weight during pregnancy will reduce these risks and it is important you focus on healthy eating rather than reducing your weight.